- Acer Aspire V15 Nitro

 - Gibson SG Standard

-- Huge, wide neck that had nevertheless broken twice before I got it.
+- Fat, wide neck that had nevertheless broken twice before I got it.
 Pretty beat up, but I like this thing.
+Replaced a tuner, and, I think, one or two knobs.

 - Fender Classic Series 50s Stratocaster